 AI has the capacity to fix problems and make necessary system alterations on the fly.
 So if implemented correctly, the combination of cloud analytics and AI will both prevent breaches whilst recording data about the attacks.
 This data can then be used to provide further insights into the type of threats modern users face and how to address them.
 It is encouraging that companies like Microsoft have reaffirmed their commitment to staying on top of cybersecurity demands, especially in the wake of the widespread ransomware attacks earlier this year.

 Finally, this week it was announced that the government is making users of the data.gov.uk website change their passwords in response to a data leak.
 A database full of usernames and email addresses was discovered on a public system, left unencrypted and freely accessible.
 According to a spokeswoman of the Government Digital Service, the leak only featured email addresses, usernames and hashed passwords rather than personal information such as names and addresses.

 However, the entire episode raises yet more concerns over the sanctity of user data.
-It is deeply concerning that the private data of so many citizens has been left unsecured on a public server.
-A leak on such a scale suggests that the GDS and the data.gov.uk website did not have cohesive cyber security protocols in place to keep data safe.
+It is deeply concerning that the private data of so many citizens have been left unsecured on a public server.
+A leak on such a scale suggests that the GDS and the data.gov.uk website did not have cohesive cybersecurity protocols in place to keep data safe.
 In today’s integrated society, both private and government organizations need to take responsibility and protect the data they keep.
-In order to minimize future breaches we need to start scrutinizing organizations that fail to protect our data.
+In order to minimize future breaches, we need to start scrutinizing organizations that fail to protect our data.